Evolution: The Origin of Species: Food bank determination phase

 The first player rolls the dice.
-Then the corresponding number of red tokens is put in the center of the table.
-That is a food bank for current turn.
+An amount of red tokens equal to the sum is put in the center of the table.
+This is the food bank for the current turn.

 Feeding phase

-Feeding phase consist of several rounds.
-During this phase players in order take one red food token from the food bank and put it on the top of one of their animals.
-Player can take more than one food token if an animal has specified traits i.e. "communication".
-Some traits allow to get blue "extra food" tokens i.e. "piracy", "cooperation".
+The feeding phase consists of several rounds.
+During this phase, players take in turn one red food token from the food bank and put it on the top of one of their animals.
+A player can take more than one food token if an animal has certain traits i.e. "communication".
+Some traits allow the taking of blue "extra food" tokens i.e. "piracy", "cooperation".

-Animal needs 1 food token to be def without additional food requirements.
-Trait that increased food requirement have corresponding number on the top left corner of a card.
+An animal needs 1 food token to be fed without additional food requirements.
+Trait that increase food requirements have a number specifying the increase on the top left corner of the card.

-Animal with "carnivorous" trait can attack another animal of any player, attacker's owner as well.
-In this case player doesn't take food token from food bank.
-Instead, "carnivorous" animal gets 2 blue food tokens if attack was successful.
-Eaten animal, all traits including pairwise traits associated with it are put into corresponding players's discard piles.
-"Carnivorous" animal can attack only once during feeding phase.
-It cannot attack if it has already fed and hasn't empty "fat tissue".
+An animal with the "carnivorous" trait can attack another animal of any player, including those of the attacker's owner.
+In this case, the player doesn't take a food token from the food bank.
+Instead, the "carnivorous" animal gets 2 blue food tokens if the attack was successful.
+As for the eaten animal, all traits, including pairwise traits, associated with it are put into the players' discard piles.
+A "carnivorous" animal can attack only once during a feeding phase.
+It cannot attack if it is already fed and doesn't have empty "fat tissue".

-There is plenty of traits defending animal from carnivorous.
-For example, "camouflage" defends animal from attack if attacker has't "sharp vision".
-"Tail loss" allow animal to survive during carnivorous attack via discarding any defender animal's trait.
+There are plenty of traits defending animals from carnivores.
+For example, "camouflage" defends animal from attack, as long as the attacker doesn't have "sharp vision".
+"Tail loss" allows an animal to survive an attack by discarding any trait of the defending animal.

-The carnivorous gets only one blue food token.
-Thus defender animal can escape from negative traits such as "parasite".
+The carnivore only gets one blue food token as a result.
+By this methode defending animal can escagetmrid of tive traits such as "parasite".

-Feeding phase ends when no player can\want play traits or all animals fed and filled up their "fat tissues".
+The feeding phase ends when no players can or want to play traits, or when all animals are fed and have filled up their "fat tissue".
 Any remaining red tokens in the food bank are set aside.